ellsworthmmcc/HPFC/README.md

 ![arguments example](https://user-images.githubusercontent.com/81348353/207203467-1ccb6ee8-87fe-4646-86c9-9102ae1d0091.PNG)

-Created models are storage under Data/Models, if a model is unsatisfactory it is recommended to delete models started from the highest model, ie. model_x, with x being the highest in the list, until a satisfactory model is reached.
+Created models are stored under Data/Models, if a model is unsatisfactory it is recommended to delete models starting from the highest model, ie. model_x, with x being the highest in the list, until a satisfactory model is reached.
 Deleting models that are not the highest model will result in errors.
 If the models are not listed in the folder as:

 model_0
 model_n
 model_(n+1)
 ...

 Errors will occur.
-It is possible to rename models to fix this error.
+It is possible to rename and remove models to fix this error.

 ## Arguments Explanation:
 ### Changing Arguments